 Synchronous and asynchronous Triggered Task execution

-The Task responds with an HTTP response status code upon completion.
+The Task responds with an HTTP response status code on completion.

 When you trigger the task created from this pipeline, for example from a browser, you receive an HTTP response status code on completion, such as: